nickjcroucher/progressionEstimation/README.md

 - paste the code into the R terminal - note the first time, the package will time some time to install and compile

+- on publication, share your input data spreadsheet (raise an Issue on this repository or [email me](https://www.imperial.ac.uk/people/n.croucher)) so others can include your data and cite your work

 ## Meta-analysis with stored data sets

 There are four case-carrier datasets currently included in the package: